When should HIV results be reported?

 Core HIV/AIVDS Surveillance prefers to process electronic lab reports.
-Files in HL7 (versions 2.3.1 and 2.5.1) and Excel file formats are accepted.
-These files can be uploaded to Georgia's Department of Public Health secure FTP disease reporting system called SENDSS (State Electronic Notifiable Disease Surveillance System).
+We accept files in the HL7 standard (versions 2.3.1 and 2.5.1).
+These files can be transmitted to Georgia's Department of Public Health secure disease reporting system called SENDSS (State Electronic Notifiable Disease Surveillance System).
 A user login and password can be assigned by our SENDSS Coordinator and HL7 assistance can also be provided (see below in Related Files for the SENDSS Registration and Login Manual).

-For assistance with the HL7 standard for electronic lab reporting please contact Kim Dial, HL7 specialist, firstname.lastname@example.org or 404-463-0412.
+For assistance with the HL7 standard for electronic lab reporting please contact Patrick Pitcher, Patrick.Pitcher@dph.ga.gov or 404-463-0410.

 For assistance or to create a SENDSS authorized user account, or for assistance with an existing account, please contact Angela Alexander, SENDSS Administrator, Angela.Alexander@dph.ga.gov or 404-657-6450.

 Snail mail is the second option.
 Please do NOT write HIV or AIDS on the envelope.
 Results must be double enveloped and addressed to: